coreinfrastructure/best-practices-badge/doc/other.md

     post it in a standard location.
     <sup>[<a href="#code_of_conduct">code_of_conduct</a>]</sup>

-    *Rationale*: Projects may be able to improve the civility of their community and to set expectations about acceptable conduct by adopting a code of conduct.
+    *Details*: Projects may be able to improve the civility of their community and to set expectations about acceptable conduct by adopting a code of conduct.
 This can help avoid problems before they occur and make the project a more welcoming place to encourage contributions.
+    This should focus only on behavior within the community/workplace of the project.
 Example codes of conduct are the
     <a href="http://contributor-covenant.org/">Contributor Covenant Code of Conduct</a>
     and the Linux kernel
     <a href="https://www.kernel.org/doc/html/latest/process/code-of-conflict.html">Code of Conflict</a>.